Indus Valley Civilization Origin, Architecture, Religion, Location, Trade, Politics, Scripts, Art and Crafts, Decline

-- According to IIT-Kharagpur drought wiped out Indus civilisation.
+- According to IIT-Kharagpur drought wiped out Indus civilization.

-- A team of scientist and academics are using the computed tomography (CT) technique to recreate the faces of Rakhigarhi skulls.
+- A team of scientists and academics are using the computed tomography (CT) technique to recreate the faces of Rakhigarhi skulls.

 - A world-class museum will be built at Rakhigarhi.

-- A team of geotechnical engineers from IIT-Gandhinagar and the Archaeological Survey of India (ASI) have discovered a water-harvesting system structure in Dholavira.
+- A team of geotechnical engineers from IIT-Gandhinagar and the Archaeological Survey of India (ASI) has discovered a water-harvesting system structure in Dholavira.